jacobhood/Challonge-DotNet/README.md

 ## Installation

-Challonge.NET is available through NuGet.
+The library is available through NuGet.
 Install as you would any other package.

 ## Usage